COSBlab/bat-MD/README.md

-# Molecular Dynamics simulations of RBD-ACE2 complexes
+# Molecular Dynamics simulations of RBD/hACE2 complexes
-Repository of the data needed to reproduce the Molecular Dynamics simulations of 3 different RBD-ACE2 complexes reported in XXX.
+Repository of the data needed to reproduce the Molecular Dynamics simulations of 3 different RBD/hACE2 complexes reported in XXX.
  This repository is organized in the following directories:

-* `hRBD-hACE2`: data related to the simulations of the human-RBD/human-ACE2 complex;
+* `SARS-CoV-2`: data related to the simulations of the SARS-CoV-2 RBD/hACE2 complex;
-* `b236RBD-hACE2`: data related to the simulations of the BANAL-236-RBD/human-ACE2 complex;
+* `BANAL-236-CoV`: data related to the simulations of the BANAL-236 RBD/hACE2 complex;
-* `b103RBD-hACE2`: data related to the simulations of the BANAL-103-RBD/human-ACE2 complex;
+* `BANAL-52/103-CoV`: data related to the simulations of the BANAL-52/103 RBD/hACE2 complex;
 * `DATA`: various protocols, python/bash scripts and GROMACS mdp files.

-Inside the first 3 directories, you will find 3 subdirectories named `RUN.X`, one for each independent run of the RBD-ACE2 complex under study.
+Inside the first 3 directories, you will find 3 subdirectories, one for each independent run of the RBD/hACE2 complex under study.
 The naming scheme is defined in Table S4 of XXX (reported at the bottom).
-Each `RUN.X` directory is organized as follows:
+Each of these directories is organized as follows:
 * `0-TOPO`: topology files in GROMACS format;
 * `1-EQUIL`: run energy minimization and equilibration here.
 Please refer to `README.md` for instructions;
 * `2-PRODUCTION`: run production simulations here.
 Please refer to `README.md` for instructions;